lloydtao/nuxt-3-starter/README.md

  › Install dependencies with npm install or yarn install or pnpm install › Start development server with npm run dev or yarn dev or pnpm run dev
 ```

+## Directories

+This project has initialised directories for:

+- Assets